New England Journal of Medicine September 10, 2009

 Endpoint

-Key result: Prasugrel was associated with a higher reduction in ischemic events compared to clopidogrel but with an increased risk of major bleeding.
+Key result: Prasugrel significantly reduced rates of ischemic events compared to clopidogrel but increased the risk of major bleeding.

 Tested